-Consider the administration 1mg Naloxone (Narcan®) IN (OEMS approved intranasal device) to provide for a patent, self-maintained airway and adequate respirations.
-If no improvement in the patient's respiratory status after four (4) minutes, a second dose of 1mg of Naloxone may be given in the opposite nare.
+Administer 1 mg to 2 mg Naloxone (Narcan) IN (OEMS approved intranasal device) to provide for a patent, self-maintained airway and adequate respirations.
+If no improvement in the patient's respiratory status after four (4) minutes, a second dose of 1 mg to 2 mg of Naloxone may be given in the opposite nare.